TheDerpyMit/dorppad/README.md

 | PCB | 1x | 9.82 |
 | **Total (Approx.)** |  | **18-20 USD** |

-# thank you so much for viewing this btw this was a very fun project to do
+# thank you so much for viewing this btw this was a very fun project to do! 💖

 update: i will probably update this design so its more visually appealing since there's a lot of things i wanna fix but this is for the submission